GautamMPanchaL/Rubiks-Cube-Solver/README.md

 # Rubik's Cube Solver

 ## Project Overview
-I worked on a Rubik’s Cube Solver, where the goal was to determine the minimum number of steps required to solve a jumbled Rubik's Cube using advanced algorithms and heuristic techniques.
+We worked on a Rubik’s Cube Solver, where the goal was to determine the minimum number of steps required to solve a jumbled Rubik's Cube using advanced algorithms and heuristic techniques.

 ### Agenda
 Finding out the minimum number of steps to solve a jumbled Rubik's Cube.